Economic and Corporate Responsibility

 Rapid industrialization, modernization and urbanization are lifting hundreds of millions of people around the world to a better quality of life and driving enormous energy demand.
 The world continues to turn to coal to meet the need.

 Coal has been the fastest-growing major fuel for the past decade.
 It currently accounts for more than 30 percent of global energy use – the highest level since 1969.
-Demand is projected to continue to grow, suprassing oil as the world's largest energy source as early as 2013.
+Demand is projected to continue to grow, suprassing oil as the world's largest energy source in the coming years.

 One of Peabody’s primary corporate responsibilities is to provide a strong shareholder return.